Gross misconduct, dismissals and disciplinaries

 Please note: In exceptional circumstances the person chairing the hearing can decide that the hearing should be held in private or can exclude anyone from all or part of the hearing at his or her discretion.
 If a decision is made to hold a hearing in private the reasons will be published below.

-The officer’s conduct is alleged to have breached the Standards of Professional Behaviour in the areas of:
+The conduct alleged to have breached the Standards of Professional Behaviour relates to:

 - Honesty and Integrity